Glutamat42/Termux-Desktops/Documentation/docker.md

 in the terminal you want to execute docker commands in.
 Now it is possible to run docker commands, eg `docker ps`

 ## Access ports of docker containers
 Docker services are only accessible in the vm.
 To access them from the Tablet they have to be forwarded simmilar tot the port 2375 forward.
-Alternatively it is possible to start a socks proxy with SSH (`ssh -D 8080 root@<vm-ip-or-host>:2222`)
+Alternatively it is possible to start a socks proxy with SSH (`ssh -D 8080 -p 2222 root@<vm-ip-or-host>`)